aymanxdev/fullstack-pet-shop/README.md

-## Pet shop creattion in progress 🔧 👨‍💻
+## Pet shop  🐈
+ This project is discontinued. ⛔️